libor-m/scrimer/doc/6-design-primers.rst

 Recomended parameters for PCR primers in blat [#]_: ``-tileSize=11``, ``-stepSize=5``

-Get the primes sequences, in formats for isPcr and blat:
+Get the primer sequences, in formats for isPcr and blat:

 .. code-block:: bash